pleabargain/EnglishHelpsYourCareer/phrases.md

+# let me try to remember
+Give me a second.
+Let me try to remember the name of the company.

+# clerical error

+# it could have been much worse
+It was bad, but it could have been much worse.
+# the plan went pear shaped
+We had to admit that we had failed and our plans went pear shaped.

+# the plan fell apart
+Our plan fell apart in the face of COVID19.

+# adding an addition
+We are adding an additional bathroom to our home.

+# to pay our respects
+We paid our respects to his memory.

+# It's inspiring!
+The view from here is inspiring.

+# part of my routine is to...
+It's part of my routine to ride my bike to work on Thursday.

 # sooner or later
 It will happen sooner or later.

 # I can't explain it.
+I can't explain it very well but I think I love you.

 # spur of the moment
 It was a spur of the moment idea.